CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/magento.md

 # Magento object

-This object represents Magento installation.
-It will grant access to Magento resources.
-At this time it's possible to get access to list of all products and fetch them by ID.
+The object `magento` represents an entire Magento installation.
+It will grant access to certain Magento resources.
+At this time it's only possible to get access to a list of all products and fetch them by ID.